Subsidising Inclusive Insurance to Reduce Poverty: Microinsurance with Subsidised Flexible Premiums

 \subsection{General Setting}

-Since premiums are generally paid as soon as microinsurance coverage is purchased, a household\rq s capital growth could be constrained.
+Since microinsurance premiums are generally paid as soon as coverage is purchased, a household\rq s capital growth could be constrained after joining a scheme, as observed in the results of Sections \ref{IntroducingMicroinsurance-Section4} and \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5}.
 It is therefore interesting to consider alternative premium payment mechanisms.
 From the point of view of microinsurance providers, advance premium payments are preferred so that additional income can be generated through investment, naturally leading to lower premium rates.
-Conversely, consumers may find it difficult to pay premiums up front.
-This is a common problem in low-income populations, with consumers preferring to pay smaller installments over time \citep{Book:Churchill2006}.
+Consumers on the other hand may find it difficult to pay premiums up front.
+This is a common problem in low-income populations, with research suggesting that consumers prefer to pay smaller installments over time \citep{Book:Churchill2012}.
 Collecting premiums at a time that is inconvenient for households can be futile.
-Flexible premium payment mechanisms have been highly adopted by informal funeral insurers in South Africa, where policyholders pay premiums whenever they are able, rather than at a specific time during the month \citep{WorkingPaper:Roth2000}.
-Similar alternative insurance designs in which premium payments are delayed until the insured\rq s income is realised and any indemnities are paid have also been studied.
+Alternative insurance designs in which premium payments are delayed until the insured\rq s income is realised and any indemnities are paid have also been studied.
 Under such designs, insurance take-up increases, since liquidity constraints are relaxed and concerns regarding insurer default, also prevalent in low-income classes, reduce \citep{Article:Liu2016}.